Last updated September 10th, 2021.

-Most methods of getting a residence visa are forever outside your control.
-We can’t change factors like our country of birth and who our parents are.
+Most ways to get a residence visa or second passport are forever outside our control.
+We can’t change factors like our country of birth or who our parents are.

-Property investment visas are unique in that anyone with enough spare cash can buy their way into a country.
+Property investment visas are unique in that anyone with enough spare cash can essentially buy their way into a long-term residence permit.

-Central Bangkok condos doubled in value lately.
-If you bought property worth over $350,000 back in 2012, you would have Thai residency and a great investment.
+Condos located in central Bangkok have doubled in value over the past decade.
+If you bought property worth above US$350,000 back in 2012, you would have both Thai residency and a solid investment.

 You can even make money off real estate investment visas.
 Selling your property after it appreciates in value, or simply renting it out after buying it, can give you foreign residence plus returns.

 Home prices rising over time is certainly never guaranteed.
-Yet a few countries don’t place any rules on selling your property after obtaining permanent residency – and still keeping the latter afterwards.
+Yet a few countries don’t place any rules on selling your property after obtaining permanent residency or citizenship – and still keeping the latter afterwards.

 In no specific order, Asia’s top five property investment visas are listed below.
 Your own needs might vary and there isn’t a one-size-fits-all solution.